ulvibashir/profile/README.md

 ## 📬 Contact

-Feel free to reach out if you're looking for a data professional with experience in machine learning, fraud detection, and business intelligence.
-I'm open to new opportunities and collaborations.
+Feel free to reach out if you're looking for a Machine Learning Engineer with experience in deep learning, NLP, computer vision, and building production-ready ML systems.
+I'm open to challenging opportunities and collaborations.

 - Email: ismetsemedov@gmail.com